sjowens1988/Sparse-Data/README.md

 X,y = make_classification(n_samples=2500,n_informative=10 ,n_features=40, n_redundant=20,n_clusters_per_class=2, weights=[0.9], flip_y=0,class_sep=.5,random_state=15)
 X_train,X_test, y_train, y_test = train_test_split(X, y,  random_state=2)
 ```
 The number of our observations in our oversampled data is dependent upon the sampling strategy parameter.
-The number of non events stays constant and the number of events is equal to *(NumberofNonEvents-NumberofEvents) X SamplingStrategyParameter* for a total number of observations of *(Number of Non-Events-Number of Events) X sampling strategy parameter + Number of Non-Events*.
-In this case, we have 845 events and 1,691 non-events.<br>
+The number of non events stays constant and the number of events is equal to *(NumberofNonEvents-NumberofEvents) X SamplingStrategyParameter*.The total number of observations is equal to *(Number of Non-Events-Number of Events) X sampling strategy parameter + Number of Non-Events*.
+In this case, we have 845 events and 1,691 non-events for a total of 2,536 observations.<br>
 The number of observations in our undersampled data is 368.
 This is derived from the equation *NumberofEvents/SamplingStrategyParameter*.
 ```
 #Over Sampled Data